jonmak08/alloy-ui-exercises/04-liferay-alloy-demos/responsive-carousel/README.md

 Responsive Carousel
 ==================

-Responsive Carousel for use within Liferay theme
+In this exercise, we will demonstrate how to make the AUI Carousel responsive within a Liferay theme.

 ## Table of contents